-Thera lies on the southeast between Kamari and Perissa, 8,5 km away from the island capital which bears the same name -although slightly changed from Thera to Fira.
+Thera lies in the southeast between Kamari and Perissa, 8,5 km away from the island capital which bears the same name -although slightly changed from Thera to Fira.
 Following the big volcanic eruption of the 17th century BC, the island remained deserted for a few centuries but was resettled in the 9th century BC.
-The Spartans founded the city of Thera, which survived until the Byzantine Period, but was especially prosperous during the Hellenistic period when it became a naval base of Ptolemaic Egypt.

-On the site, you can gaze at important historical monuments, such as the sanctuary of Apollo Karneios, the Hellenistic theatre -with a breathtaking view to the sea- and the sanctuary of the priest Artemidoros.
+On the site, you can gaze at important historical monuments, such as the sanctuary of Apollo Karneios, the Hellenistic theatre -with a breathtaking view of the sea- and the sanctuary of the priest Artemidoros.

 3. Catch Santorini's sunset in Oia

 Sunset in Oia - credits: Mila Atkovska/Shutterstock.com

 Oia is one of the most popular spots and of course tourist attractions in Santorini.
 It is a coastal town on the northwestern tip of Santorini that looks like it has come straight out of a fairy tale.
 However, there are plenty of other reasons to visit Oia apart from the sunset views.